danmt/microservices-basics/README.md

 Although, this is not that impressive right?
 We could do this with a simple proxy.
 Things get slightly more complicated when you want to compose requests.
 But before we'll need to create a new service.
 Go ahead yourself and create the second service and hook it on the API Gateway as I have just showed you.

-If you want to skip ahead you can access this [working version of the api gateway with two services](/)
+If you want to skip ahead you can access this [working version of the api gateway with one service](https://github.com/danmt/microservices-basics/tree/build-the-api-gateway) or [working version of the api gateway with one service with the two services](https://github.com/danmt/microservices-basics/tree/create-the-second-service)

 > NOTE: In the second service I used a delay of 2 seconds so we can see the difference between services available.